 The Working Party on Braking and Running Gear (GRRF) is the subsidiary body of the World Forum for Harmonization of Vehicle Regulations (WP.29) that prepares regulatory proposals on active safety, braking and running matters to WP.29.
 This group of experts conducts research and analysis to develop and propose active safety requirements of vehicles.

 GRRF convenes officially twice a year and entrusts informal groups with specific problems that need to be solved urgently or that require special expertise.
 More than 100 experts regularly participate to the GRRF sessions.

-The Working Party is open to the governmental experts from any member country of the United Nations, and to any regional economic integration organization set up by member countries of the United Nations, and to experts of governmental organizations.
+The Working Party is open to the governmental experts from any member Country of the United Nations, to any regional economic integration organization set up by member countries of the United Nations, and to experts of governmental organizations.
 Experts of non-governmental organizations (NGOs) may participate in a consultative capacity.
 Final decisions are taken by Government representatives by vote at the World Forum (WP.29) level.

-UNECE's World Forum for Harmonization of Vehicle Regulation (WP.29) adopted 2 new regulations that will enter into force in mid-2013 (i.e. 6 months after adoption) which were developped by GRRF within the last years:
+UNECE's World Forum for Harmonization of Vehicle Regulation (WP.29) adopted 2 new regulations that will enter into force in mid-2013 (i.e. 6 months after adoption) which were developed by GRRF within the last years:

 Lane Departure Warning System (LDWS)

 This system, fitted to trucks and coaches, is warning the driver, through an optical, acoustic or haptic warning, of an unintentional departure of his vehicle out of the travel lane.
 It thus aims at minimizing accidents by addressing three main causes of collisions: driver errors, distractions and drowsiness.